godotengine/godot-docs/classes/class_visualscriptclassconstant.rst

 Description
 -----------

-This node returns a constant from a given class, such as @GlobalScope.TYPE_INT.
+This node returns a constant from a given class, such as constant @GlobalScope.TYPE_INT.
 See the given class' documentation for available constants.

 **Input Ports:**